 The exam environment isn’t the only area of the summative assessment process that needs to remain secure—ensuring assessment items remain protected is also a concern.
 Once a test question has been compromised, it’s no longer a valid measurement of student learning.
 Thus, keeping questions secure in a password protected, cloud-based environment is vital.

 Providing Students with Summative Assessment Feedback

 While the use of formative assessment hinges around providing students with feedback to help with the learning process, summative assessment happens after the student learning occurs.
 However, this doesn’t mean that communicating students’ performance to them is any less important.
-In order for students to understand what content they have mastered and which topics might need additional study time, they need detailed information on how they performed not only on the summative assessment as a whole, but also which specific topics they performed well on.
+For students to understand what content they have mastered and which topics might need additional study time, they need detailed information on how they performed not only on the assessment as a whole, but also which specific topics they performed well on.

 This type of granular performance data is gained by categorizing summative assessment questions.
 By tagging exam items to course topics or learning objectives, faculty provide the detailed feedback students need to be more direct in how and what they study moving forward within the curriculum.

 Summative assessment is an important part of the assessment process and is incredibly valuable to both students and faculty.
 Inserting into key moments within the curriculum, ensuring that these high-stakes exams are secure and thus a valid measurement of student learning, and providing students with performance feedback, educators gain insight into how well their content is learned and absorbed.